ibm-cloud-docs/vpc/subnets-create-subnet.md

 {: #subnets-view-ui}
 {: ui}

-After you have created a subnet, it appears in the Subnets for VPC list.
+After the subnet is created, it appears in the Subnets for VPC list.

 To view the details about a subnet in the list in the console, click the link of the subnet in the **Name** column.
 The **Overview** tab shows the information that you used during the subnet creation.